divaamahajan/URLshortening-distributed-system/README.md

 ```

 You received `urlserver-service-urlserver-helm` as your service name which can be used by client to connect with it.
+* to stop later you can use `helm uninstall urlserver-service -n urlserver-namespace`

 **b. for client**
 1. Navigate to client's [helm directory](client\helm\urlclient-helm)